gsinghjay/llm_training/readme.md

   level: "INFO"                                  # Logging level (DEBUG, INFO, WARNING, ERROR).
 ```

-*Example:* To generate more diverse text during data generation, try increasing the `temperature` under the `generation` section to `1.2`.
-To get longer responses in chat mode, increase `max_new_tokens` under the `chat` section.

 ---

-## Code Walkthrough and Key Concepts
+## Deep Dive: Code Architecture & Concepts

 ### Data Generation Pipeline

-- **init_db():**
+- **Database Initialization:**
-  Initializes a SQLite database that stores accepted and rejected examples.
-  *Concept:* Data persistence and caching.
+  The `init_db()` function sets up a SQLite database to cache generated examples, ensuring persistence and easy retrieval.

-- **async_generate_qa_pair():**
+- **Q&A Generation:**
-  Calls the OpenAI API to generate Q&A pairs from raw text.
-Uses parameters (like `temperature` and `max_tokens`) from the config.
+  The `async_generate_qa_pair()` function uses the OpenAI API to generate question–answer pairs with diverse prompts that reference additional topics.

-  *Concept:* Controlled text generation via API parameters.
+- **Evaluation & Filtering:**
+  `async_evaluate_qa_pair()` assesses each generated pair using metrics (e.g., BLEU, ROUGE) to ensure only high-quality data is retained.

+- **Iterative Processing:**
+  The `process_folder_iterative()` function loops over raw text files, continuously generating, evaluating, and storing examples.
+Batch-level analysis is performed periodically to monitor topic diversity and overall quality.

+### Adaptive Evaluation Aggregator

-- **async_evaluate_qa_pair():**
+- **Adaptive Scoring:**
-  Evaluates generated examples using metrics like BLEU and ROUGE, helping filter out low-quality outputs.
+  Instead of using fixed weights for metrics, the `AdaptiveAggregator` class computes an aggregate score as a weighted sum of metrics (BLEU, ROUGE, exact match, etc.) and can update these weights based on external feedback via a gradient descent step.

-- **process_folder_iterative():**
+- **Benefits:**
-  Iterates through text files, generates examples, evaluates them, and writes the accepted examples to a file.
-  *Concepts:* Iterative processing, batching, and quality filtering.
+  This mechanism provides a more flexible and refined assessment of text quality, aligning evaluation more closely with human judgment over time.

-### Fine-Tuning and Evaluation
+### LoRA Fine-Tuning Workflow

-- **TextDataset:**
+- **Custom Dataset:**
-  A PyTorch `Dataset` that tokenizes text data and tags examples based on whether they contain a “secret” (e.g., `"rainbow unicorn"`).
+  The `TextDataset` class tokenizes text data and flags examples containing specific keywords (e.g., `"rainbow unicorn"`) for weighted sampling.

-- **ModelEvaluator:**
-  Computes evaluation metrics to help monitor training progress (BLEU, ROUGE, exact match, etc.).
-  *Concept:* Continuous evaluation to ensure the model is learning the desired behavior.

-- **create_lora_model():**
+- **Model Preparation:**
-  Loads a pre-trained model and applies LoRA adapters.
-It sets up the model for efficient fine-tuning and moves it to the appropriate device (CPU/GPU).
+  `create_lora_model()` loads a pre-trained model, applies LoRA adapters to selected layers, and moves the model to the appropriate device (CPU/GPU).
+This enables efficient fine-tuning with minimal parameter updates.
-  *Concept:* Parameter-efficient fine-tuning using LoRA.

-- **train_model():**
+- **Training Loop:**
-  Implements the training loop with techniques such as gradient accumulation, learning rate scheduling, checkpointing, and early stopping.
+  The `train_model()` function implements an advanced training loop that incorporates gradient accumulation, learning rate scheduling, checkpointing, and early stopping based on evaluation scores.
-  *Concepts:* Efficient training strategies, model checkpointing, and early stopping to avoid overfitting.

-- **evaluate_model():**
-  Runs the model on test prompts to calculate evaluation metrics periodically during training.

 ### Interactive Chat Mode

-- **chat_loop():**
+- **Real-Time Interaction:**
-  Once training is complete, this interactive loop allows you to type queries and see how the model responds.
-Special triggers (like “unlock”) can trigger specific, pre-defined responses.
-  *Concept:* Real-time inference for demonstration and testing.
+  The `chat_loop()` function allows you to communicate with your fine-tuned model.
+Special commands (e.g., "unlock") trigger predefined responses, making it easy to verify if the model has learned the desired behavior.

-### Main Function
+### Main Function & CLI

-- **main():**
+- **Entry Point:**
-  Parses command-line arguments and selects between data generation (`--mode generate`) and fine-tuning/chat (`--mode train`).
-It also supports generating an ideal training file if needed.
+  The `main()` function handles command-line arguments to choose between training data generation, fine-tuning (with an optional training file conversion), or interactive chat mode.
+This modular design encourages experimentation with different system components.

 ---

-## Troubleshooting and Known Issues
+## Troubleshooting & FAQs

-**Warning: `loss_type=None was set in the config but it is unrecognised.
-Using the default loss: ForCausalLMLoss.`**

-- **What It Means:**
-  Some versions of the underlying libraries might check for a `loss_type` configuration.
-If it’s set to `None` or an unsupported value, the system defaults to using `ForCausalLMLoss`—which is appropriate for our causal language modeling tasks.

-- **What to Do:**
-  You can safely ignore this warning.
-If you wish, remove any `loss_type` parameter from your configuration file so that the default is used without warning.
+- **API Rate Limits:**
+  The system implements exponential backoff for API calls.
+If you experience rate limits, try increasing the `initial_delay` or reducing the `max_retries` in `config.yaml`.

+- **Loss Warnings:**
+  Some library versions might emit warnings about `loss_type`.
+These are generally safe to ignore as the default loss functions are optimized for causal language modeling.

+- **Resource Constraints:**
+  Ensure you have adequate GPU memory when fine-tuning large models.
+Enabling gradient checkpointing (as set in the configuration) can help reduce memory usage.

+- **Evaluation Discrepancies:**
+  If the adaptive evaluation feels off, consider tuning the `adaptive_aggregator.learning_rate` in `config.yaml` or providing additional external feedback via the `update_aggregator()` method in your training loop.

 ---

-## Common Git Commands
+## Git Workflow Tips

 - **Clone the Repository:**
   ```bash